Spirals-Team/docker-machine-driver-g5k/README.md

 More information about the resources reservation are available on the [Grid'5000 Wiki](https://www.grid5000.fr/w/Grid5000:UsagePolicy#Resources_reservation).

 #### Grid'5000 reference environment reuse
-You can reuse the Grid'5000 reference environment (debian 9, stretch) instead of redeploying the machine.
+You can reuse the Grid'5000 reference environment (debian 10, buster) instead of redeploying the machine.
 Doing so will skip the node deployment phase and will save a lot of time at the machine creation.
 If you don't need a tweaked environment or rely on Grid'5000 services (NFS for example), you should use this option.
 **Please note that, in this mode, if you reboot the machine by any mean, the reserved resource will be released and the node will be redeployed with the reference environment.**